 changes have been made inside the cathedral in order to add more

 dignity to its outside appearance, including the addition of

 stained glass windows.
 The cathedral has four big lancet windows on

-the southern side and five more on the northern side.
+the south side and five more on the north side.
 The windows on

 the southern side of the building open on the inner courtyard of the

 The altar painting in the church, which is entitled

 'The Ascension of Virgin Mary', is a gift from Bavarian King Ludwig I

 (1825-1848).
 Two doors down from the cathedral's entrance is this